How To Revitalize Flat Muscles | 18 Ways To Make Your Muscles Fuller

 It looks good, on the other hand it’s a sign of performance potential.
 Means you’re primed and ready to perform since the muscle is fully hydrated, with that comes greater stamina and stronger contractions.

-Note: How muscular you appear will always mostly come down to how much lean muscle you carry versus how much body fat you carry.
+Note: How muscular you appear still mostly comes down to how much lean muscle you carry versus how much body fat you carry.
 For quality size you need enough mass and low enough body fat.
-You can’t make appear what’s not there, yet you can spice up what already exists.
+You can’t make appear what’s not there, but you can spice up what already exists.

 Again, from a macro perspective it’s about water and glycogen storage, with that said we’ll cover some micro level methods to enhance your look even further.
-Continue on, we’ll have your muscles looking like they just unfastened the top button at a buffet.
+Keep going and we’ll have your muscles looking like they just unfastened the top button at a buffet.

 What Are Flat Muscles

-From time to time, especially when cutting, your physique isn’t living up to its aesthetic potential.
+Your physique isn’t always living up to its aesthetic potential.
 You’ve worked hard, yet it looks a little eh.. a little stepped on.

 Like a jolly green giant planted his foot on each and every muscle group.